-Should Sydney Metro's Principal Contractor propose to use sediment basins to manage soil and water throughout their works, this SWMP will be updated to include this.
+Should Downer propose to use sediment basins to manage soil and water throughout their works, this SWMP will be updated to include this.
+However, at this stage of construction Downer does not anticipate use of sediment basins.

 5.1.4.
 Erosion and Sediment Control Plans